gunwooko/explore-nest/README.md

 The entry file of the application which uses the core function NestFactory to create a Nest application instance.

+### Pipes

+Pipes have two typical use cases:

+- transformation: transform input data to the desired form (e.g., from string to integer)
+- validation: evaluate input data and if valid, simply pass it through unchanged; otherwise, throw an exception when the data is incorrect

 ## Controllers

 `app.controller.ts` : A basic controller with a single route.